Mandaris-LLC/react-native-navigation-full-circle/README.md

     screen: 'example.WelcomeScreen', // unique ID registered with Navigation.registerScreen
     title: 'Welcome', // title of the screen as appears in the nav bar (optional)
-    navigatorStyle: {} // override the navigator style for the screen, see "Styling the navigator" below (optional) }
+    navigatorStyle: {} // override the navigator style for the screen, see "Styling the navigator" below (optional) },
+  drawer: { // optional, add this if you want a side menu drawer in your app
+    left: { // optional, define if you want a drawer from the left
+      screen: 'example.FirstSideMenu' // unique ID registered with Navigation.registerScreen
+    },
+    right: { // optional, define if you want a drawer from the right
+      screen: 'example.SecondSideMenu' // unique ID registered with Navigation.registerScreen
+    }
+  }
 });
 ```